Software-Development-Pakistan/Software-Development-Pakistan.github.io/contributing/first-pull-request.md

 Celebrate your contribution and share it with your friends and followers by going to [First Contributiosn - web app](https://firstcontributions.github.io/#social-share).

-You could join our slack team in case you need any help or have any questions.
+You could join the FC slack team in case you need any help or have any questions.
 [Join slack team for First Contributions](https://join.slack.com/t/firstcontributors/shared_invite/enQtNjkxNzQwNzA2MTMwLTVhMWJjNjg2ODRlNWZhNjIzYjgwNDIyZWYwZjhjYTQ4OTBjMWM0MmFhZDUxNzBiYzczMGNiYzcxNjkzZDZlMDM).